tnraddatz/NewSpeak/README.md

 # Technologies Used
 ## Deployment
 ### Docker
 Docker was used throughout the development cycle, from initially creating the application to eventually deploying the container on digital ocean.
-I have become very familiar with Docker over the past year and feel very comfortable using it for small to medium sized projects.
-This rails application uses two docker-compose and Dockerfiles, both for development or production.
+I have become very familiar with Docker over the past year and feel very comfortable using it for small sized projects.
+This rails application uses two docker-compose and Dockerfiles, for development or production purposes.
 The production version of these files incorporates an NGINX server, which is used to preprocess assets and handle requests.

 ### Digital Ocean
 Docker deploys its container to Digital Ocean and creates a droplet.
 For this project, only one droplet was used, but in the near future the project may expand to utilize multiple droplets and load balancers.
 Digital Ocean was chosen over AWS because of its simple deployment and pricing plans.